PredixDev/px-drawer/README.md

 ## Overview

-The px-drawer is a navigation drawer that can slide in from the left, right, top or bottom.
+`Px-drawer` is a Predix UI component which provides a navigation drawer that can slide in from the left, right, top, or bottom.

 ## Usage